CMSgov/design-system/guides/SITE-PACKAGES-AND-THEMES.md

                     └── index.scss
   ```

-5. Run `yarn install && yarn start` from the root of the design system directory to install design system dependencies.
+4. Run `yarn install && yarn start` from the root of the design system directory to install design system dependencies.

 The documentation site should load at the address: http://localhost:3000/

-## Previewing your site package
+## Previewing your site package theme

 The CMS Design System supports the ability to preview your project's theme in the context of the design system's documentation site.
 This can be a convenient way to preview how your project's Sass affects the existing component styles.